SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 In some cases, they can do so without returning anything.

-Methods are time savers and help us to reuse the code without retyping the code.
+Methods are time savers and help us to reuse the code without retyping it.

 In Java, every method must be a part of a class.